 The Township is the defendant in a number of lawsuits arising principally from the normal course of operation.
-In the opinion of the administration, the outcome of these claims and lawsuits will not have a material adverse effect on the accompanying financial statements
+In the opinion of the administration, the outcome of these claims and lawsuits will not have a material adverse effect on the accompanying financial statements.

 The Township is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; and natural disasters.
 These risks are covered by commercial insurance purchased from independent third parties.
 There have been no significant changes in insurance coverage since the prior year.
 Settled claims from these risks have not exceeded commercial insurance coverage for the past three years.
-During November 2014, the Township entered into an agreement to participate in the Delaware Valley Health Insurance Trust (Trust) effective January 1, 2015, for a minimum three-year commitment for health insurance coverage.
+During November 2014, the Township entered into an agreement to participate in the Delaware Valley Health Insurance Trust (Trust) effective January 1, 2015.
 The Trust operates as a risk sharing pool, operated and controlled by units of local government in southeastern Pennsylvania.
 The Trust offers contribution credits through a rate stabilization fund.
 Members have the option to use all or some of the credits allocated to reduce premium contributions or to roll the balance forward to future years.

-The Township has signed various contracts related to capital projects that are still outstanding in 2017.
-The total amount of commitments on these contracts is approximately \$19,460,000.
+The Township has signed various contracts related to capital projects that are still outstanding as of December 31, 2018.
+The total amount of commitments on these contracts is approximately \$6.4 million.

-13. Lease and Naming Rights Agreements
+13. Lease Agreements